Arnaiz23/dotfiles/README.md

 ## Structure of repository

 - .tmux.conf -> Configuration of tmux
+- nvim -> Folder with nvim configuration
 	- .vimrc -> Global configurations of Vim and Neovim
-- .zshrc -> Configuration of zsh
 	- coc.vim -> Configuration of the coc extension
 	- init.vim -> Configuration of neovim
+- .zshrc -> Configuration of zsh
 - install.sh -> Script of the installer
 - alacritty -> folder with the alacritty configuration
 - qtile -> folder with the qtile configuration